Coeliac Disease

 What treatment is available for coeliac disease?

-The treatment for coeliac disease is to avoid eating any foods which contains gluten.
-This means following a strict gluten-free diet for the rest of your life.
+The treatment for coeliac disease is to follow a lifelong gluten-free diet.
 If you are diagnosed with coeliac disease, your doctor will refer you to see a dietitian.
-Sticking to a gluten-free diet requires knowledge about which foods contain gluten and how to maintain a balanced diet.
-The dietitian will provide written information and advice.
+They can provide you with information on how to avoid gluten.
+It is important to know how to maintain a balanced gluten-free diet.

 What is gluten?